binduwavell/gov/bylaws.md

 1. At least 90 days before the election period begins, the Board will announce the election timeline which includes the dates for each of the three phases.
 2. At least 30 days before the campaining phase, a nomination period begins.
 During this period voting members may nominate a candidate by sending an email to the public list.
 The nominee may accept or decline, but they must accept via the public list.
 If the nominee fails to publicly accept the nomination before the end of the nomination period, they cannot be considered as a candidate in the current election cycle.
 At the end of the nomination period, no more nominations are accepted.
 3. The campaigning phase starts immediately after the nomination phase and lasts no more than two weeks.
 During the campaigning period candidates may choose to introduce themselves to the community and explain why they would make a good board member.
 This should be limited to a single email to the public list.
 Spamming the community is likely a poor strategy.
 After the end of the campaigning phase candidates must stop using the public list to promote their candidacy.
 4. The final phase, voting, begins immediately after the campaigning phase and lasts two weeks.
-During this phase votes are submitted by voting members (TBD: to whom and whether or not this is public is to be discussed).
+During this phase votes are submitted by voting members.
 Voting members are free to change their vote until the voting phase ends.
 At the end of the voting phase the votes are tabulated and the new Board is announced.
 The new Board is expected to be "seated" and functioning within 7 days of the official results announcement.

 #### Removing a Board Member Involuntarily